What's an STI?

 Whether you're lesbian, gay, bisexual or transgender, straight, or questioning, testing is important for your health.
 Get the quality health care you need from a sexual health clinic in your community.
 Confidentiality is assured.

 Testing is easy and free of charge - see your health care provider or sexual health clinic for details.

 Be sure to ask your health care provider to test you for STIs - asking is the only way to know whether you are receiving the right tests.

 Some of the most commonly reported STIs can be treated and cured.
 Potentially serious STIs like chlamydia and gonorrhea can be cured by antibiotics.
-Treatment can also help to reduce symptoms, or future outbreaks (e.g., antivirals for herpes and HPV).
+Treatment can also help to reduce symptoms, or future outbreaks (e.g., antivirals for herpes).
 There are also medications available to help people with HIV live longer and healthier lives.

 If you test positive for an STI, you must take action.
 It's important to tell your partner(s) from the past and present, or even future ones, depending on the infection.
 Ideally, they should be treated at the same time you are.
 That way they can prevent re-infecting you - and others.

 How do I tell my partner(s)?

 If you have concerns about telling your partner(s), speak to the counsellor who tested you and/or contact a public health nurse.
 They can suggest ways to handle the situation or they will contact your partner(s) for you.
 Your name will be kept confidential.
 If you decide to talk to your partner(s) yourself, learn how to talk comfortably about it.